SamBailey6194/photo-guides/README.md

     - There is an example image for each camera body type to provide an idea of what the camera body type they might want should look like
     - There is also a price point table for each type with recommended equipment at each price point, while also linking the user to MPB a very reputable second hand camera equipment site.
 This gives the user an understanding of which camera body they should go for with their level and their current finances.
     - The table is a limited resource due to the vast catalogue of camera bodies and the many other type of camera bodies out there
+    - At the bottom of the section is a button that leads you to the contact form enabling the user a quick and easy navigation to the contact form

     ![Equipment Advice Camera Bodies pt.1](assets/readmeimgs/Equipment%20Advice/Equipment_Advice_Camera_Body_1.PNG)